 - Drink plenty of fluids for the ensuing several days.

 - If you’ve had IV sedation, avoid driving or engaging in any task requiring quick reactions or higher level cognitive function for 12 hrs.

-- You will get a phone call in two to five days with a result on the biopsy report.
+- You will get a phone call in two to five days with the results of the biopsy report.
 If there is prostate cancer present, the usual recommendation is to plan to come back sometime in the next one to two weeks for further consultation regarding treatment options.
 If there is no cancer present, then further surveillance beyond that will be per physician discretion.